keeea/611_Final/README.md

 The hiring window is usually in weekly resolution, but the Current Employment Statistics (CES) data is updated monthly.
 So this dashboard will focus on the month-over-month change in federal statistics metrics, as well as the week-over-week change in LinkedIn data.
 In particular:

 CES:
-- Employees, by selected industry
+- Employees, by selected industry, by selected State
-- Average weekly hours and overtime,  by selected industry
+- Average weekly hours and overtime,  by selected industry, by selected State
-- Average weekly and hourly earnings,  by selected industry
+- Average weekly and hourly earnings,  by selected industry, by selected State

 LinkedIn Job Post
 - Number of Results When searching job posted past week, by position